WayneBrown/learnwebgl2/_sources/12_advanced_rendering/06_shadows.rst

     A *texture map* used to determine if a fragment receives direct light or is in a shadow.

   WebGL extension
-    Functionality added to a WebGL specification.
+    Functionality added to a WebGL API (application programmer interface).

   frame buffer
     A group of buffers used for rendering.
 It must contain a *color buffer*.